+March, 1979.
 Accept the use of Jones Beach for use by the Town's people and the Raymond Recreation Swim Program providing the Town have insurance coverage.
-A curfew is to be as follows: The Beach will be closed from 10:00 p.m. to 6:00 a.m.
+A curiow is to be as follows: The Beach will be closed from 10:00 p.m. to 6:00 p.m.

-JONES BEACH 2
+JONES REACH 2